-Lesson plans, rubrics, and assessments are tools in their toolbox that I had to learn about as I moved along in higher education.
+Lesson plans, rubrics, and assessments are tools in their toolbox that I had to learn as I moved along in higher education.
 It was like walking a tightrope without a net.
-Luckily, I work at a University where they offer many opportunities to develop these important skills.
+Luckily, I work at a university where they offer many opportunities to develop these important skills.

 If you are a teacher in a school or homeschooling a child I want to share my top 5 teaching tips.

 #1 Explore the tech before using it in the classroom.